Avangardum/Soteo/Readme.md

 Log in with the Godot client with the default credentials, choose a shard and a character and click "Deploy".

-For more info on configuration such as changing ports see the `Config` class.
+For more info on configuration, such as changing ports, see the `Config` class.

 ##### Running from Rider